PatGousseau/TaskDetection/README.md

 ## Further Improvements

 - Consider the duration of the windows used by the user.
-Adding more importance to those worked on for a longer period of time
+Add more importance to those worked on for a longer period of time
 - Add a feature that allows the user to choose how many words to include for the description of each tasks
+- Connect the project to a to-do list, which the user fills out.
+The program can then scratch items off of the list as they complete tasks throughout the day.

 ## Possible Applications